BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Cameron Norrie and Miomir Kecmanovic are set to meet at the Monte Carlo on April 5, 2026 in a clay-court singles match.
-Norrie enters with limited recorded results on clay courts in 2026, while Kecmanovic has limited recorded results on clay courts this season.
-Elo ratings point to a clear statistical advantage for Kecmanovic entering this matchup.
+Norrie enters with limited recorded results on clay courts in 2026, while Kecmanovic has posted a 0–3 mark on clay courts this season.
+Elo ratings suggest a modest statistical edge for Norrie, but the gap is not overwhelming.
 In their head-to-head history, Norrie leads 3–1 over Kecmanovic, including a win in their most recent meeting.

 Loading value signal…